10-5-pursuit/lab-github/questions.md

 5. **How does GitHub's 'forking' feature work, and what is its primary purpose?**

    \`\`\`
+   GitHub 'forking' is a new repository that shares code and visibility settings with the original "upstream" repository.
+Forks are often used to iterate on ideas or changes.
    \`\`\`

 6. **What is GitHub Actions, and how is it used in software development?**